 Grey Zones in International Economic Law and Global Governance

-Since the 2008 economic meltdown, marketdriven globalization has posed new challenges for governments.
-This volume introduces the concept of “grey zones” of global governance, where state policy and market behaviour interact with respect to trade, the environment, food security, and investment.
+Since the 2008 economic meltdown, market-driven globalization has posed new challenges for governments.
+This collection introduces the innovative concept of “grey zones” of global governance, where international rules are often bent or ignored.
+These zones are significant, contested spaces for state policy and market behaviour to interact with respect to trade, the environment, food security, and investment.

-This exploration of local engagement with international economic law offers an innovative way to interpret public concerns about trade, investment, food security, green energy, subsidies, and antidumping actions.
+At a time of growing nationalist sentiment, Grey Zones in International Economic Law and Global Governance explores creative local engagement with international economic law and offers a bold new way to understand public concerns about international trade and investment, food security, green energy, subsidies, and anti-dumping actions.

 This book will be of interest to scholars in international law, political economy, international relations, international political economy, and political science.
 It will also find an audience among public policy specialists.